ello/wtf/resources.md

 **Putting artists first since 2013**.
 To us that means ensuring that everything we do, is ultimately done in the name of increasing artist visibility, influence and professional opportunity.
 The resources section of our site and apps is an extension of that philosophy.

-If you’d like to make a recommendation or can’t find what you’re looking for, please contact us at hello@ello.co.